 On your pre-dawn arrival at Tehran airport, our representative, carrying our show card (transfer information), will meet you and transfer you to your hotel.
 You will have time to rest and relax before our morning tour of Tehran begins.
 To avoid heavy traffic, taking the subway is the best way to visit Tehran.
 We take the subway and charter taxis so that we make most of the day and visit as many sites as possible.
 As a result, you'll have a much better chance to get more acquainted with Iranian people.

-At the end of the day, we will get a chance to see a variety of Persian hand-woven carpets and rugs in the Carpet Museum which houses more than 100 spectacular pieces from all over Iran.
-On top of that, we will also be given an insight into the history of these carpets.
-Stay overnight in Tehran.
+We leave the hotel at 9:30 for a trip to the Carpet Museum which houses more than 100 spectacular pieces from all over Iran.
+Here we will get a chance to see a variety of Persian hand-woven carpets and rugs.
+We will also be given an insight into the history of these carpets.

 Attention: The priority in sightseeing may be changed due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.

 Sightseeing: The National Museum of Iran, Golestan Palace, bazaar, National Jewelry Museum